kp-software/jsonapi_actions/README.md

 ## Pundit

-JsonapiActions are built to use Pundit for authorization.
+JsonapiActions is built to use Pundit for authorization.
 We utilize action authorization, policy scope, and permitted params.

 ```ruby